barseghyanartur/starbase/README.rst

 Operating with table schema
 -----------------------------------------
-Whenever you need to operate with a table, you need to have a table instance created.
+Whenever you need to operate with a table (also, if you need to create one), you need to have a table instance created.

 Create a table instance (note, that at this step no table is created).